How to Achieve Innovative, Inclusive and Fit-for-Market Specialised Translator Training? - A Transferable Model for Training Institutions - eTransFair

 Other higher education institutions can use the project outputs for the training of specialised translators.
 They include the following:

-- virtual Skills Laboratory that simulates work in a real-life translation agency
+- Competence Card for Specialised Translators together with a virtual Skills Laboratory that simulates work in a real-life translation agency

 - ICT-based educational contents (Common e-Modules) to ensure the participation of less advantageous groups